Huddig doubles up with the launch of HUDDIG 1370 and HUDDIG 1370T.

 New excavator arm

-A new geometry of the excavator arm provides a stronger backhoe unit on both machines compared to the predecessor, HUDDIG 1260E.
+A new geometry of the excavator arm provides a stronger excavator unit on both machines compared to the predecessor, HUDDIG 1260E.
 Major new features include a 10% increase in reach, a 20% increase in lifting power, and a 40% increase in slewing torque.
 The new design of HUDDIG 1370 with both new geometry and an increased working pressure to 245 bar provides more power in both loader and excavator unit.
 The hybrid machine HUDDIG 1370T has the same working pressure in the hydraulics as HUDDIG 1260E, 233 bar.
-Both models deliver 260 bar working pressure with the optional boost hydraulics, making them Huddig's most powerful backhoe loaders ever.
+Both models deliver 260 bar working pressure with the optional boost hydraulics, making them Huddig's most powerful excavator loaders ever.

 "The increased lifting height makes the 1370-models optimized for loading trucks.
 Combined with the increased lifting power, there are great opportunities for improvements in productivity.
-In pure numbers this means, among other things, 20% increased lifting power and as much as 40% increased slewing power, which facilitates planning with the backhoe unit”, Per-Olof Jonsson, Project Manager, says.
+In pure numbers this means, among other things, 20% increased lifting power and as much as 40% increased slewing power, which facilitates planning with the excavator unit”, Per-Olof Jonsson, Project Manager, says.

 Third double-acting hydraulic outlet